mwalden00/Final-Project/README.md

 * implementing the mdl mesh command
   * using external .obj files with the mesh command
 * implementing the light command
-* possibly implementing a new bezier patch basic object
+* possibly implementing a new bezier patch primitive shape
-  * this would just use the standard bezier patch algorithm, and is an extension of the bezier command
+  * this would just use the standard bezier patch formula, and is an extension of the bezier command